Why businesses should invest in strong brand narratives

 Spinach has worked on some interesting branding projects lately, involving much teamwork.
 What have been the highlights?

-LB: Two recent projects spring to mind – rebranding Cowshed for Soho House (more to be revealed very soon) and creating the 2018/2019 Campari advertising campaign.
+Two recent projects spring to mind – rebranding Cowshed for Soho House and creating Campari’s national advertising campaign.
 With both commissions, Spinach established extensive project teams from across multiple agencies, disciples, and channels to deliver in line with our initial positioning work.
 These are two very exciting brands, and it has been fantastic collaborating with respected peers, learning from them, and sharing our knowledge and expertise.
 It is about realising a shared vision for creating powerful and timeless branding and design.